What are the most critical components of a successful road trip?

 What better to listen to during your travels… than a travel podcast?
 From helping you make your travel dreams a reality to piping others’ fun and fascinating travel stories straight into your ears, here are some of the best travel-related series to check out.

 Consistently ranked amongst the top travel podcasts on air today, Zero to Travel helps and encourages listeners to make their wildest travel dreams a reality, regardless of their life circumstances or available budget.
 Aimed at both travel newbies and veterans alike, this podcast will get you on the road faster than you can say, “Are we there yet?”

 Want to travel, but feel like money’s standing in your way?
-It’s a pretty common sentiment… and it’s not one that has to limit your adventures, according to Jackie, the founder and mastermind behind The Budget-Minded Traveler.
+It’s a pretty common sentiment… and it’s not one that has to limit your adventures, according to Jackie, the founder and mastermind behind the JUMP podcast (formerly known as The Budget-Minded Traveler).
 Although the project started out as a blog, it quickly spawned a podcast, where Jackie tackles some of the most pressing money-related issues travelers face and teaches listeners how to overcome them.
 Along with usable tips, the podcast is also filled with dreamy stories of her own travel adventures… just in case you are stuck at home for a while and need to fulfill some mental wanderlust.